 Experience is our way of setting the bar higher

-Seaward Marine Services, Inc.
+Seaward Marine Services, LLC, a Titan company

 The Seaward logo contains the distinctive signal flags inquiring, "DO YOU NEED ASSISTANCE?" flown from a ship at sea.

 This theme has been consistent throughout our evolution as a corporation, from our founding in 1972 with Search and Recovery of aircraft, ordnance, and other items, often at significant depths; through offloading thousands of tons of fuel oil from vessels in distress, minimizing damage to the environment and the vessel itself; to presently with underwater hull cleaning, inspection, and repairs including underwater welding and painting.
 Our most recent initiative has been the successful application of state-of-the-art hardware/software/sensor technology to field multi-sensor ROVs to test the underwater condition of various marine structures, including ships, floating petroleum production/storage vessels in fixed positions, and other structures at sea.
 In sum, our logo projects our goal to provide valuable assistance, anytime, anywhere, underwater.

 Ed Wardwell graduated from the U.S. Naval Academy and served at-sea in three nuclear submarines.
 He participated in the search for USS THRESHER (SSN-593) and was a member of the Deep Submergence Systems Review Group.
 Upon leaving the Navy he joined the joint National Geographic Society/Smithsonian “Man in the Sea Program” and managed a record-setting deep saturation dive at 432 feet for 48 hours.
 This led to formation of Ocean Systems, Inc., with Ed as a founding member/Chief Engineer, enjoying many successes, e.g., a successful search and recovery of an H-bomb off Palomares, Spain.